scala/scala3/docs/docs/reference/contextual-implied/derivation.md

       error("No `Eql` instance was found for $T")
   }
 ```
 `tryEql` is an inline method that takes an element type `T` and two element values of that type as arguments.
-It is defined using an `implicit match` that tries to find an implicit instance for `Eql[T]`.
+It is defined using an `implicit match` that tries to find an implied instance of `Eql[T]`.
 If an instance `ev` is found, it proceeds by comparing the arguments using `ev.eql`.
 On the other hand, if no instance is found
 this signals a compilation error: the user tried a generic derivation of `Eql` for a class with an element type that does not support an `Eql` instance itself.
 The error is signaled by
 calling the `error` method defined in `scala.compiletime`.